dantemogrim/Walk-My-Pet/README.md

 3. Once your inside, type `composer update` followed by `php artisan serve`.
 Your command line should now open up a localhost for you, where you can see the application.

+If you want to access the database functionality of the site, you will need to manually add an .env file (copy + paste the pre-existing '.env.example') and set up a connection to it through MySQL/SQLite.

 ## Code Review

 By []()